Azure/bicep-registry-modules/avm/ptn/authorization/role-assignment/README.md

 </details>
 <p>

-### Example 4: _Role Assignments (Resource Group scope)_
+### Example 5: _Role Assignments (Subscription scope)_

-This module deploys a Role Assignment at a Resource Group scope using minimal parameters.
+This module deploys a Role Assignment at a Subscription scope using minimal parameters.

 <details>